 Big Data for Big Science and Innovation

-Data – especially of the digital variety – is everywhere.
+Data is everywhere.
 From the phone in your pocket to your laptop’s email inbox, hoards of data is being shared every second around the world as we centre our modern daily lives around technology.

 At the Culham Centre for Fusion Energy, experiments from the Joint European Torus (JET) and MAST Upgrade fusion devices generate huge amounts of information that physicists and other disciplines use to push forward global knowledge of this important future energy source.
 How do we make sense of this ‘big data’?